Neonatal conjunctivitis: Complications

-Untreated cases may develop corneal ulceration, which may perforate, resulting in corneal opacification and staphyloma formation.
+Untreated cases may develop corneal ulceration, which may perforate, leading to corneal opacification and staphyloma formation.

+Historically, in Europe, it led to blindness in 3% of cases and accounted for 25–40% of blindness cases in Germany.

 Cause

 Non-infectious

 Chemical irritants such as silver nitrate can cause chemical conjunctivitis, usually lasting 2–4 days.
 Thus, prophylaxis with a 1% silver nitrate solution is no longer in common use.
 In most countries, neomycin and chloramphenicol eye drops are used, instead.

 However, newborns can develop neonatal conjunctivitis due to reactions with chemicals in these common eye drops.
-Additionally, a blocked tear duct may be another noninfectious cause of neonatal conjunctivitis.
+A blocked tear duct may also be another noninfectious cause of neonatal conjunctivitis.

 Infectious

-The two most common infectious causes of neonatal conjunctivitis are N. gonorrheae and Chlamydia, typically acquired from the birth canal during delivery.
+The two most common infectious causes of neonatal conjunctivitis are N. gonorrhoeae and Chlamydia, typically acquired from the birth canal during delivery.
 However, other different bacteria and viruses can be the cause, including herpes simplex virus (HSV 2), Staphylococcus aureus, Streptococcus pyogenes, and Streptococcus pneumoniae.

 Ophthalmia neonatorum due to gonococci (N. gonorrhoeae) typically manifests in the first 5 days after birth and is associated with marked bilateral purulent discharge and local inflammation.
 In contrast, conjunctivitis secondary to infection with C. trachomatis produces conjunctivitis 3 days to 2 weeks after delivery.
-The discharge is usually more watery in nature (mucopurulent) and less inflamed.
+The discharge is usually more watery (mucopurulent) and less inflamed.
 Babies infected with chlamydia may develop pneumonitis (chest infection) at a later stage (range 2–19 weeks after delivery).
 Infants with chlamydia pneumonitis should be treated with oral erythromycin for 10–14 days.

-Diagnosis is performed after taking swab from the infected conjunctivae.
+Diagnosis is performed after taking a swab from the infected conjunctivae.

 Prevention

-Antibiotic ointment is typically applied to the newborn's eyes within 1 hour of birth as prevention against gonococcal ophthalmia.
-This may be erythromycin, tetracycline, or rarely silver nitrate or Argyrol (mild silver protein).
+Antibiotic ointment is typically applied to the newborn's eyes within one hour of birth as prevention against gonococcal ophthalmia.
+This may be chloramphenicol (DOC in Mexico), erythromycin (DOC in the United States), tetracycline, silver nitrate (DOC in Spain), or rarely Argyrol (mild silver protein).
+The use of diluted silver nitrate solution was introduced in 1881 by Credé as Credé's prophylaxis.